zapboy216/markdown-previewer/README.md

 # React Markdown Previewer

-This project is the freecodecam challenge Markdown Previewer built with React.js.
+ Markdown Previewer built with React.js.
 It allows users to enter GitHub flavored Markdown into an editor and see a live preview of the rendered HTML.

 ## Features